ontio/ontology-ts-sdk/README.md

 ## Overview

-This project is a comprehensive TypeScript library for the [Ontology blockchain](https://ont.io).
+This is the official Ontology TypeScript SDK - a comprehensive library for developing with the [Ontology blockchain](https://ont.io) in both TypeScript and JavaScript.
 It currently supports management of wallets, digital identities and digital assets - as well as the deployment and invocation of smart contracts.

 ## Getting Started